 Maravai Lifesciences Holdings, Inc. (MRVI) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 15, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Maravai LifeSciences Holdings, Inc. ("Maravai" or the "Company") (NASDAQ: MRVI ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, April 16, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Maravai LifeSciences Holdings, Inc. ("Maravai" or the "Company") (NASDAQ: MRVI ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN MARAVAI LIFESCIENCES HOLDINGS, INC. (MRVI), CLICK HERE BEFORE MAY 5, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR MARAVAI INVESTMENTS, CLICK HERE BEFORE MAY 5, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?